 - Poisonous plants

 - Stagnant pools of water

-Resolve any issues you find before letting your cat roam free.
+When moving a cat to a new home, it is crucial that you resolve any issues you find before letting your pet roam free.

-Even if your cat is rarely found indoors, you should keep it inside for at least three weeks after your move.
+Even if your cat is rarely inside, it’s important to keep your pet inside for at least two weeks after your move.
 This time period allows your cat to become comfortable with the layout and atmosphere of your new home.
-If your cat needs to be brought in at a future date, feeling comfortable inside can help your animal stay calmer and better behaved.
+Plus, if your cat needs to be brought inside in the future, this time in your home will help them feel more comfortable and stay calmer and better behaved.

 If the weather permits, leave your windows open during the day so your cat has a chance to smell the air, watch the wildlife and become somewhat familiar with your yard.
 The first time you let your cat outside without a leash, provide some supervision, and keep your home accessible.

 Your animal will likely feel safer in its new yard if it has the familiarity of home to retreat to if necessary.

 Moving with an Outdoor Cat?
 Get Help from the Experts at Wheaton.

 We hope the tips above will help your pet feel happy and safe in their new environment!
 And now that you know how to move an outdoor cat, it’s time to get started with the relocation process.

 Wheaton isn’t just helpful when moving a cat to a new home; we can help with every step of your relocation!
 To get started with your hassle-free relocation, get in touch with the professional movers at Wheaton.